Pencils0101001101001010/captivity-full-stack/app/(admin)/Admin_Notes.md

 [] Types error on create actions functions.

-[] The admin page has an infinite re-rendering post loop.
+[x] The admin page has an infinite re-rendering post loop.

+[] When a role gets updated on the yser tables, the whole screen goes blank for loading and then reloads the adim user table.
+Aviod hard page refresh.